ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/03-array-based-stacks-queues.md

 that is, the element at position $n-1$ (if $n$ is the size of the stack).
 Then we do not have to shift around a lot of elements, but instead we can move the stack pointer to the left or the right.
+@Fig:array-stack shows two ways of viewing the same array-based stack with four elements.

+![
+    Two ways to visualise the same array-based stack.
+    The stack has size 4, but the array has a capacity of 8 elements.
+    The left picture is more accurate to how it is stored in memory, but the right one is more compact and is how we normally depict it.
+](images/Sequences-ArrayStack.svg){#fig:array-stack width=100%}

 #### Pushing and popping